Aubrey Faulkner was an all-rounder in the true sense of the word. Photo courtesy: Wikimedia Commons

-All seemed well when Faulkner picked up five for 55 in his first match after The War for MCC against Oxford University at Lord’s.
-Two matches later, he fought a lone hand for Gentlemen against Combined Services at Lord’s with figures of six for 56 and four for 81 (in addition to scoring 36 and 23).
+All seemed well when Faulkner picked up 5 for 55 in his first match after The War for MCC against Oxford University at Lord’s.
+Two matches later, he fought a lone hand for Gentlemen against Combined Services at Lord’s with figures of 6 for 56 and 4 for 81 (in addition to scoring 36 and 23).

 Warwick Armstrong’s all-conquering side of 1921 went on steamrolling one opposition after another when before finally came up against Archie MacLaren’s England XI at Eastbourne towards the fag end of the match.
-Led by a 50-year old MacLaren, the team boasted of only one quality player in the form of Faulkner.
+Led by a 50-year old MacLaren, the team boasted of only one quality player: Faulkner.
 It also had three Test players: Percy Chapman and George Wood, both yet to make their Test debut; and a 45-year old Walter Brearley.
 In other words, the hosts did not stand a chance.

-Eager to finish the series as invincibles, Armstrong went all-out, and he and Ted McDonald (who bowled unchanged) took five wickets apiece to rout “Archie’s Innocents” for 43 in 20.1 overs.
-Faulkner (four for 50) and Michael Falcon (six for 67) then restricted the tourists to a 131-run lead.
+Eager to finish the series as invincibles, Armstrong went all-out, and he and Ted McDonald (who bowled unchanged) took 5 wickets apiece to rout “Archie’s Innocents” for 43 in 20.1 overs.
+Faulkner (4 for 50) and Michael Falcon (6 for 67) then restricted the tourists to a 131-run lead.

-McDonald took out another wicket before stumps, and the hosts finished on eight for one.
+McDonald took out another wicket before stumps, and the hosts finished on 8 for 1.
 Only one result seemed feasible.
 A young correspondent of The Guardian had received a message from MacLaren before the match: “I think I know how to beat Armstrong’s lot.
 Come and write about it.”
 He had gone for a scoop, and was utterly disgruntled at stumps.

 He later wrote: “I was now definitely leaving for London.
 There was no need for haste; the train did not leave in an hour… As I saunteered towards the exit gate I casually glanced over my shoulder at the game.
 I saw the veteran South African batsman, Aubrey Faulkner, and Hubert Ashton come together and heard their quiet strokes making echoes in the deserted place.
 By the time I had reached the exit gate I had seen enough.
 I retraced my steps a little; I sat on a bench facing the pavilion.”